awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 ### Add multiple connections<a name="key-tasks-multiple-connect"></a>

+Depending on the additional connection you want to add, you must first have completed one of the following tasks:
-To complete this procedure, you must first have the additional [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) \(which contains both an *access key ID* value and a *secret access key* value\) for a user in IAM \(recommended\) or AWS account root user \(strongly discouraged\)\.
++ Created an additional [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) \(which contains both an *access key ID* value and a *secret access key* value\) for a user in IAM \(which we recommend\) or AWS account root user \(which we strongly discourage\)\.
 If you don't have an access key for a user IAM already, [create one](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)\.
++ Enabled [AWS SSO access](AWS Single Sign-On User Guidegetting-started.html) for the additional user's AWS account\.
+**Note**
+We recommend storing sensitive credential information, such as named profiles that include access keys, in the `credentials` file\.
+Less sensitive configuration options, such as named profiles that use AWS SSO for authentication, are normally stored in the `config` file\.
+You can store all your named profiles in a single file\.
+If you're using both `credentials` and `config` files, `credentials` is opened by default in the IDE\.
+If there are credentials in both files for a profile sharing the same name, the keys in the `credentials` file take precedence\.
+For more information, see [Configuration and credential file settings](AWS Command Line Interface User Guidecli-configure-files.html) in the *AWS Command Line Interface User Guide*\.

 1. [Connect for the first time](#key-tasks-first-connect), if you have not done so already\.

-1. With the additional access key ID value and secret access key value ready, do one of the following:
+1. To start editing the credentials file, do one of the following:
    + On the status bar, choose **AWS Connection Settings**, and then choose **All Credentials**, **Edit AWS Credential file\(s\)**\.
 ![\[Choosing to edit AWS credentials from the status bar\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)
    + [Open AWS Explorer](#key-tasks-open-explorer), if it isn't already open, and then choose **Show Options Menu** \(the settings icon\)\.
 Choose **AWS Connection Settings**, **All Credentials**, **Edit AWS Credential file\(s\)**\.